This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 GOOD TO KNOW: You do not have to traverse the entire route.
 Even a brief immersion in this awe-inspiring wonderland will make your visit to Zion National Park unforgettable.

 PRO TIP: It’s important to note that hiking The Narrows requires proper preparation and equipment.
 Renting or bringing appropriate gear, such as sturdy footwear, neoprene socks, and a hiking pole, is highly recommended to ensure your safety and enhance your experience.
-Check the weather and river conditions before setting out, as flash floods can occur and make the hike dangerous or even impossible.

 Zion Narrows / Zion National Park Tips for First Time Visitors

-- Bike the Pa’rus Trail:
+Bike the Pa'rus Trail

 Rent a bicycle and cruise along the scenic Pa’rus Trail.
 This paved pathway provides beautiful views of the Virgin River and surrounding landscapes, offering a leisurely way to explore the park.